CompileArtisan/website/src/content/blog/paste-cat.md

 didn&rsquo;t have a plan B (read: no Windows-bootable device as backup).
 This kept getting worse and worse.
 Making a Windows-bootable device in ChromeOS is utter nonsense (it&rsquo;s a browser guys), and this was the only computer I had at home.
-I almost had to settle for ChromeOS forever. <span class="underline">Almost</span>, because life had something else in stock for me.
+I almost had to settle for ChromeOS forever. *Almost*, because life had something else in stock for me.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The problem was simple: I couldn&rsquo;t go from ChromeOS to Windows.
-Later on, I found out that I was right about going from ChromeOS to Windows <span class="underline">directly</span>.
+Later on, I found out that I was right about going from ChromeOS to Windows *directly*.
 But that doesn&rsquo;t mean you can&rsquo;t go to Windows at all.
 You can go to a Linux distro, and then from there you can make a Windows-bootable device.
 I&rsquo;ve used my dad&rsquo;s laptop from 2003 (in 2010) which had Linux Mint, so this definitely wasn&rsquo;t my first encounter with linux.
-Now that I have linux, I realized that unleashed a whole new breed of freedom.
-I went on to use Linux and felt right at home.
+I got Ubuntu on my trusted steed and Now that I have linux, I realized that unleashed a whole new breed of freedom.
+I went on to make my Gnome desktop, a macOS Catalina clone :-P. What was supposed to be my intermediate OS, now became my primary setup.
+Application support was way better than ChromeOSWhat was supposed to be my intermediate OS, now became my primary setup.
+Application support was way better than ChromeOS, so it was definitely an upgrade.
+The LibreOffice suite did have a lot to offer, and could easily replace Microsoft Office in my life.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;